-Gosliner says he saw Martini’s post but decided to comment because he disagrees that the name carries any offense, as he originally named the naming as a way to vindicate Gallo, who had been found not guilty at trial.
+Gosliner says he saw Martini’s post but decided not to comment because he disagrees that the name carries any offense, as he originally named it as a way to vindicate Gallo, who had been found not guilty at trial.
 “I think that it’s celebrating that she took matters into her own hands, so to speak, and delivered what some people felt was justice,” he says.
 “And it’s reflective of the fact that the worm has the ability to deliver this lethal blow.”
 Gosliner also explains that he chose to spell the worm’s name with just one “t” so it would be less closely linked to the trial, and that the name nods to the worm’s tendency to bob up and down from its burrow.
 Martini, however, is more concerned with impact than intent.
 “It’s not [Gallo’s] responsibility to be involved in this,” she says, adding that she didn’t reach out to Gallo in case the subject would be triggering.
 “That would be putting the onus on the victim.”

 Scientifically speaking, Gosliner says “Bobbit” is a more apt name for the creature than Martini’s alternative: “It’s not striking the sand.
 It’s grasping things.”
 Martini counters that the name Bobbit is just as biologically imprecise.
 Sand strikers are polychaete worms, which means they lack external reproductive organs.
 Rather, they reproduce via the remarkably passive strategy of broadcast fertilization, in which males shoot their sperm into the open water to comingle with the jettisoned eggs of nearby females.
 Associating them with human reproduction, she suggests, even in a roundabout way, seems to make even less sense.